-If you're a Parlem customer and have a trip coming up, you've probably wondered how their roaming works when you leave Spain and how much it's going to cost.
-Parlem is a Catalan operator that uses a third-party network, so its roaming is governed by the usual rules: cheap (or free) within the EU and expensive outside.
-In this guide, we'll explain how to activate it, what to expect depending on the destination, and why an eSIM is often much more cost-effective when crossing borders.
+If you're a Parlem customer and planning a trip, you've probably wondered how their roaming works when you leave Spain and how much it will cost.
+Parlem is a Catalan operator that uses third-party networks, so its roaming is governed by the usual rules: cheap (or included) within the EU and expensive outside.
+In this guide, we explain, step by step, how to activate it, what to expect depending on the destination, and why an eSIM is often much more cost-effective when crossing borders.
+The idea is that you land with internet, without roaming, without stress.

-Parlem roaming allows you to use your plan (data, calls, and SMS) when you are outside Spain, connecting to the network of a local operator in the country you are in.
+Parlem roaming allows you to use your tariff (data, calls, and SMS) when you are outside Spain, by connecting to the network of a local operator in the country you are in.
+This is what is technically called itinerancy: your mobile doesn't carry Parlem's network with it, but "rents" the antenna of a local operator at the destination, and the consumption is then billed to your line.
 Within the European Union, it works under the "roam like at home" rule, so you use your data without surcharge.
-Outside the EU, however, international roaming rates apply that can be very high.
+Outside the EU, however, international roaming rates apply, which can be very high.

 Parlem Roaming in the European Union

-Good news if you're traveling in Europe: within the EU (plus Iceland, Liechtenstein, and Norway), European regulations require you to use your data and calls just like in Spain, with no extra cost.
-It's the famous "roam like at home."
-So for a weekend in Paris, Rome, or Lisbon, with your Parlem plan you usually don't have to do anything special.
+Good news if you're traveling in Europe: within the EU (plus Iceland, Liechtenstein, and Norway, which are part of the European Economic Area), European regulations require that you use your data and calls the same way as in Spain, with no extra cost.
+This is the famous "roam like at home," in effect since 2017 and extended by the European Union until 2032.
+So for a weekend in Paris, Rome, or Lisbon, with your Parlem tariff you usually don't have to do anything special: turn on your phone, it connects, and enjoy.

-However, there are two nuances to keep in mind:
+However, there are two nuances that you should be aware of to avoid surprises:

-Tip: Check your Parlem contract to see how many GB you can use while roaming in the EU before surcharges apply.
-For most short trips, it's more than enough, but for long trips, it's good to know.
+Tip: check your Parlem contract to see how many GB you can use for EU roaming before a surcharge applies.
+For most short trips, it's more than enough, but for a long month in Europe, it's worth keeping an eye on.

-If you want the details of how European roaming is generally charged, we explain it in how much international roaming costs.
+If you want details on how European roaming is generally charged, you can find it in how much international roaming costs.

 Outside the EU: where the bill skyrockets

 Here's the real risk.
-As soon as you leave the European area, Parlem's roaming (like that of almost any Spanish operator) is charged at international roaming rates, which can be several euros per MB or per minute of call.
-A little time using maps and social media in the wrong place can turn into a bill for tens or hundreds of euros.
+As soon as you leave the European area, Parlem roaming (like that of almost any Spanish operator) is charged at international roaming rates, which can mean several euros per MB or per minute of calls.
+This is not an exaggeration: a bit of mapping, a few photos uploaded to social media, and a couple of WhatsApp videos in the wrong place can turn into a bill of tens or hundreds of euros.
+And the worst part is that often you don't find out until the bill arrives.

 | Destination | Parlem Roaming | Bill Risk |